-Jeff Rush enters his 8th season as head coach of the Penn State Hazleton Lions after spending three seasons as Associate Head Coach from 2007-2009.
-“Jeff’s dedication and basketball expertise has earned him great respect and admiration from many of his coaching colleagues”, according to Dr. Tom Caccese, Penn State Athletic Director and longtime head coach of Penn State Hazleton basketball.
+Jeff Rush enters his 12th season as head coach of the Penn State Hazleton Lions after spending three seasons as Associate Head Coach from 2007-2009.
+“Jeff’s dedication and basketball expertise has earned him great respect and admiration from many of his coaching colleagues”, according to Dr. Tom Caccese, former Penn State Athletic Director and longtime head coach of Penn State Hazleton basketball.

 Rush’s involvement with the Nittany Lions since the 2007 season has helped the Lions:

 *Capture the 2007 PSUAC Northern Championship while posting a 15-2 conference record and earning a trip to the PSUAC Final Four at the Bryce Jordan Center

 *Capture the 2008 PSUAC Northern Championship while posting a 13-4 conference record.

 *Capture the 2009 PSUAC Northern Championship while posting a 15-2 conference record and earning a trip the the PSUAC Conference Championship Game at the Bryce Jordan Center.

 *Earn a bid to the 2009 USCAA National Tournament where the Lions lost the Vermont Tech in the National Quarter-Finals.
 The Lions finished the season ranked 8th in the Nation in 2009 (USCAA)

 *Capture a share of the 2012 PSUAC Northern Division Title while posting a 11-5 conference record

 *Three straight berths in the PSUAC postseason from 2018-2022 (No season in 2020-21)